DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 Our project is inspired by the popular science fiction novel *The Three-Body Problem*, its plot focuses on extraterrestrial forces that are trying to destroy Earth.
 Our take on it, however, was not to replicate the storyline nor the idea itself but rather zoom into the people aspect of the story.
 In our alternate reality, humanity is left with a decision that seems to be more of a coin toss, neither end being clear.

-How would different people react to the realization that everything that they once knew might just collapse?
-Some people will try to persist and fight the idea that
+How would different people react to the realization that everything that they know might just collapse and be taken away based on the decision that someone will make?
+Some people will try to persist and fight the idea that they ever have to leave this planet.
+Others will turn to faith, and believe that escape is their only option.
+And some might just lose their minds and run around screaming.

-We didn't replicate that story, rather we found that people's different reactions to doomsday interesting.
-Some people are calm and trying to find solutions, some people are in panic and some people are even worshiping the aliens.
-To dramatize the story, we want to showcase various interests of the group and present to the user the important decision to make that would determine the fate of humankind.
+Our goal was to create a playable experience through which the user goes through the motions of meeting and interacting with these waves of people knowing that their futures rested on their shoulders.

-Check out our initial project proposal here: https://sparkling-nautilus-311.notion.site/Faith-in-humanity-ab99d8ba52ea4b9bb679535204325db3
+Check out our initial project proposal here: [Link](https://sparkling-nautilus-311.notion.site/Faith-in-humanity-ab99d8ba52ea4b9bb679535204325db3)

 ## Finalized Story